Sponsored

 Book Synopsis

-From the Rockefellers to the Vanderbilts, the world's richest families have for many years found in the United States an ideal home to grow their fortunes.
-For centuries, they have served as capitalistic success stories who owed their wealth to democratic protections and free markets.
-Now, though, that balance has shifted.
-Rather than the moguls and magnates of previous generations, the wealthiest individuals of the 21st century are oligarchs unto themselves-and owe much of their wealth, and much of their fealty, to the most anti-democratic forces around the world.
+From the Rockefellers to the Vanderbilts, the world's richest families have for centuries built their fortunes on American soil, serving as capitalistic success stories who grew their wealth among free markets and democratic protections.
+Now, that balance has shifted.
+Rather than the moguls and magnates of previous generations, the wealthiest individuals of the 21st century are oligarchs unto themselves - and owe much of their wealth to the most anti-democratic forces around the world.

 Review Quotes